security-goodies/wireshark_challenge/README.md

 2. add the IP address of your server to the file `inventory`
 3. set desired options in `group_vars/all`
 4. run the playbook: `ansible-playbook site.yml -i inventory -u <remote-user> -k -K`
-5. visit ctfd's web interface via your browser: `http://<server's IP address>`
+5. visit ctfd's web interface in your browser: `http://<server's IP address>`